fengxia41103/myblog/content/dev/touchpad.md

 # Disable touchpad while typing

 Another trick is to _disable_ touchpad while typing.
-This definitely removed the jumpy typing almost completely.
+This definitely removed the jumpy typing almost completly.
 However, you have to issue this command after running `emacs` for some reason.
 Otherwise, `emacs` will stuck in initialization forever.